African art > African mask, tribal art, primitive art > Bozo Mask

-Bozo polychrome works in African art from Mali.
+Bozo polychrome works in The African Art of Mali.

 Watch the video